nmatavka/Hermes-Paige/DOCS/PaigeManual-1to17.md

 ### Disposing a device

-If you have initialized a `graf_device`, followed immediately by `pgSetDefaultDevice()`, you do not need to uninitialize or dispose the `graf_device`.
+If you have initialised a `graf_device`, followed immediately by `pgSetDefaultDevice()`, you do not need to deïnitialise or dispose the `graf_device`.

-But if you have initialized a `graf_device` that you are keeping around for other purposes, you must eventually dispose its memory structures.
+If, however, you have initialised a `graf_device` that you are keeping around for other purposes, you must eventually dispose its memory structures.
 To so call the following:

 	(void) pgCloseDevice (pg_globals_ptr globals, graf_device_ptr device);